knagadevara/dockerTomTom/cheatsNhacks/Swarm.md

 **_Docker basic architecture is a client server Model, where in docker commands are sent as commands through prompt to the daemon docker.service which implements docker remote API._**

    #### Single Data Center Deployment ####
-	-   _Swarm Infra HA Design, recomended to deploy docker engine on different racks._
+[^bignote]: Swarm Infra HA Design, recomended to deploy docker engine on different racks.

 -------------------------------------------------
 |   Rack1       |   Rack2       |   Rack3       |